intel/opencl-intercept-layer/docs/controls.md

 If set, the Intercept Layer for OpenCL Applications will append process ID to the log directory name.

+##### `UniqueFiles` (bool)

+If set, the Intercept Layer for OpenCL Applications will find a unique file name for logs and reports by appending a number to the file names, if needed.

 ##### `KernelNameHashTracking` (bool)

 If set to a nonzero value, the Intercept Layer for OpenCL Applications will append the program and build option hashes to the kernel name in logs and reports.